Composing Control Barrier Functions for Complex Safety Specifications: INTRODUCTION

 \section{INTRODUCTION}

-Control designs with formal safety guarantees have long been of interest in the automotive domain.
+Control designs with formal safety guarantees have long been of interest in engineering.
 Safety is often captured as constraints on the system's states that must be enforced for all time by the controller.
 To enable the satisfaction of state constraints with formal guarantees of safety, control barrier functions (CBFs)~\cite{AmesXuGriTab2017} have become a popular tool in nonlinear control design.
-As the complexity of safety-critical control systems increases, complex combinations of multiple safety constraints tend to arise more frequently, which creates a need for controllers incorporating multiple CBFs.
+As the complexity of safety-critical control systems increases, complex combinations of multiple safety constraints tend to arise, which creates a need for controllers incorporating multiple CBFs.

-The literature contains an abundance of studies on multiple CBFs.
+The literature contains an abundance of studies on multiple safety constraints.
 Some approaches directly used multiple CBFs in control design.
-For example,~\cite{rauscher2016constrained, xu2018constrained} incorporated multiple constraints into optimization-based controllers; \cite{shawcortez2022robust} synthesized controllers with multiple CBFs that act independently; \cite{tan2022compatibility} investigated the compatibility of CBFs; and~\cite{breeden2023compositions} ensured feasible controllers with multiple CBFs.
+For example,~\cite{rauscher2016constrained, xu2018constrained} directly imposed multiple CBF constraints on the control input in optimization-based controllers; \cite{shawcortez2022robust} synthesized controllers by switching between multiple CBFs whose superlevel set boundaries do not intersect; \cite{tan2022compatibility} investigated the compatibility of CBFs; \cite{breeden2023compositions} ensured feasible controllers with multiple CBFs; and~\cite{liu2020blf, liu2021adaptive} addressed multi-objective constraints via barrier Lyapunov functions.
 These works usually linked safety constraints with AND logic: they maintained safety w.r.t.~constraint~1 AND constraint~2, etc. Other approaches combined multiple constraints into a single CBF.
-These include versatile combinations, such as Boolean logic with both AND, OR and negation operations, which was established in \cite{glotfelter2017nonsmooth, Glotfelter2020} by nonsmooth CBFs.
+These include versatile combinations, such as Boolean logic with both AND, OR and negation operations, which was established in \cite{glotfelter2017nonsmooth, Glotfelter2021} by nonsmooth barrier functions.
 Similarly,~\cite{wang2016multiobjective} used Boolean logic to create a smooth CBF restricted to a safe set in the state space; \cite{mitchell2022adaptation} combined CBFs with AND logic via parameter adaptation; while~\cite{lindemann2019stl, lindemann2019conflicting} used signal temporal logic to combine CBFs in a smooth manner.